Ban (Korean name)

-Ban, also spelled Bahn or Pan, is a Korean family name and an element in Korean given names.
-Its meaning depends on the hanja used to write it.
+Ban, also spelled Bahn or Pan, is a Korean family name.

-Family name

 Overview

 The family name Ban is written with either of two hanja, indicating different lineages.
 The 2000 South Korean census found a total of 26,171 people and 8,143 households with these family names.
 In a study by the National Institute of the Korean Language based on 2007 application data for South Korean passports, it was found that 93.8% of people with this family name spelled it in Latin letters as Ban in their passports, while 4% spelled it Van.
 Rarer alternative spellings (the remaining 2.2%) included Bahn.